 Our strategy is to lead our customers and the industries they serve to the new cloud and mobile platforms.
 This entails both a technological shift and a business model shift.
 During fiscal 2014, we announced more flexible term-based license offerings, including term-based desktop subscriptions, for certain products.
 These offerings are designed to give our customers even more flexibility with how they use our products and service offerings and address new types of customers such as project-based users and small businesses.
+As part of this transition, we announced in fiscal 2014 that we are discontinuing upgrades after fiscal 2015.
+Also in October 2014, we announced that we plan to discontinue new perpetual offerings over the next 12 to 24 months.

-Over the next four years, we expect to significantly increase our subscription base and the annual value per subscription, which we believe will help drive billings growth.
+Over the next four years, we expect to increase our subscription base and customer value, which we believe will help drive billings growth.
 During the transition, revenue, deferred revenue, operating margin, and earnings per share will be impacted as more revenue is recognized ratably rather than up front and as new offerings bring a wider variety of price points.

-For the three months ended April 30, 2014, our billings increased 10% as compared to the same period in the prior fiscal year.
-The 6 percentage point delta from our 4% year over year growth in GAAP revenue and our 10% year over year growth in billings is the result of 7 percentage points from the change in deferred revenue offset by 1 percentage point primarily related to the change in acquisition-related deferred revenue.
-At April 30, 2014 and January 31, 2014, our total subscriptions were approximately 1.94 million and 1.85 million, respectively.
+For the three months ended October 31, 2014, our billings increased 25% as compared to the same period in the prior fiscal year.
+The 14 percentage point difference from our 11% year-over-year growth in revenue and our 25% year-over-year growth in billings represents 13 percentage points from the increase in deferred revenue primarily driven by an increase in subscription billings and 1 percentage point related to the change in acquisition-related deferred revenue and other.